PS-03.B.07 - Graduate Academic Probation, Suspension, And Dismissal

-2.6 Academic suspension is a status that prevents a student from reenrolling until a successful
+2.6 Academic suspension: is a status that prevents a student from reenrolling until a successful appeal for readmission.

 3.1 Academic Probation of Graduate Students Enrolled in a Degree Granting Program.

-courses, is computed according to PS 03.B.04 and to individual program
+3.1.5 The cumulative GPA for graduate academic probation, including repeated courses, is computed according to PS 03.B.04 and individual program guidelines.

 3.2 Suspension of Graduate Students Enrolled in a Degree Granting Program.